aws-samples/aws-customer-playbook-framework/docs/Playbook_Creation_Process.md

 ## References

-### Using GitLab: Create an Issue
+### Using GitHub: Create an Issue

 We use issues to track ongoing and completed work.
 Additionally, this assists the team with transitioning through our review and approval process.
 This also permits comments from reviewers to address anything withing repository objects as part of our documentation bar raiser process.

-* Graphical User Interface: the GUI allows you to interact with GitLab from a web browser to interact with this repository
+* Graphical User Interface: the GUI allows you to interact with GitHub from a web browser to interact with this repository
     1. Navigate to the [Playbook Repository](customer Git repository link here) using your favored web browser
-    1. Open an issue by selecting Issues from the left-margin menu
+    1. Open an issue by selecting Issues from the top menu
         1. Select "New Issue"
         1. Add a title and description of what you are working on
         1. Assign to yourself (this will allow tracking in later steps)